 This Carlota de Limón comes together with just 4 ingredients and 10 minutes of prep time!
-It's light and refreshing, perfect for Cinco de Mayo, and tastes great all summer long.
-It can be served for any occasion throughout the year when you need a simple yet elegant dessert.See below the recipe card for step-by-step images.
+It's light and refreshing, perfect for Cinco de Mayo, and tastes great all summer long or anytime throughout the year when you need something super easy.

 Add the evaporated milk, sweetened condensed milk (make sure to get all of it out of the can), and lime juice to a blender.
 Blend together for a minute until well-combined and a pudding-like consistency is reached.